aarong/feedme-spec/README.md

 A `FeedClose` message instructs the server close a feed.

-The server must respond to compliant `FeedClose` messages with a `FeedCloseResponse` message.
+The server must respond to a compliant `FeedClose` message with a `FeedCloseResponse` message.

-The server must respond to non-compliant `FeedClose` messages with a `ViolationResponse` message.
+The server must respond to a non-compliant `FeedClose` message with a `ViolationResponse` message.

 Messages take the following form: